snowex-hackweek/microstructure/README.md

 ## Project Summary

-The goal is to evaluate the SMP to SSA conversion coefficients presented by [Colonne et al. 2020](https://tc.copernicus.org/articles/14/1829/2020/) on the Grand Mesa Dataset.
+The goal is to evaluate the SMP to SSA conversion coefficients presented by [Calonne et al. 2020](https://tc.copernicus.org/articles/14/1829/2020/) on the Grand Mesa Dataset.

-### Project Title

-Brief title describing the proposed work.

 ### Collaborators on this project